bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 but it&apos;s dispensing of that EventListener after the first time.
 So now when I click on it again, it&apos;s just doing it properly.
-It&apos;s getting rid of the old EventListener and adding the new one and only gets added once.
+It&apos;s getting rid of the old EventListener and adding the new one and only gets added once.</p>

-So now at this point we have a working functional script over here.
-We can look at the script and it&apos;s a lot more complicated than the
+<p>So now at this point we have a working functional script over here.
+We
+can look at the script and it&apos;s a lot more complicated than the
 <b>jQuery</b> version.
 I think we can all agree that this script is a lot
 more complicated in the <b>jQuery</b> version.
 And part of your decision as